Ananas for your eco-glamour

 are truly able to satisfy all tastes.

-Anas Anam is a company, a project and a dream that has made it possible to create a vegetable substitute for animal skin, the Piñatex®, starting from pineapple leaves.
+Ananas Anam is a company, a project and a dream that has made it possible to create a vegetable substitute for animal skin, the Piñatex®, starting from pineapple leaves.

 Piñatex® was born from research by Dr. Carmen Hijosa, an expert in leather goods.
-In the 1990s, while Dr. Hijosa, founder of the Anas Anam company, was studying the leather export industry in the Philippines, she was shocked by the environmental impact of mass leather production and decided to do something.
+In the 1990s, while Dr. Hijosa, founder of the Ananas Anam company, was studying the leather export industry in the Philippines, she was shocked by the environmental impact of mass leather production and decided to do something.
 Alternative fabrics to leather were made of PVC and therefore could not be considered a real solution.